-The number of CMV Traffic Enforcement Stops with an Inspection" extracted from SafetyNet reports provided by MSP CVED (dated 2/08/17) and accounts for each inspection that listed a traffic violation.
+The number of CMV Traffic Enforcement Stops with an Inspection" extracted from SafetyNet reports provided by MSP CVED (dated 7/16/18) and accounts for each inspection that listed a traffic violation.
 Table 1 Note: The state does not separate those citations/warnings issued for traffic violations resulting in an inspection from those citations/warnings issued during inspections that did not originate with a traffic violation.
-Since Maryland's policy is to issue either a citation or warning during each traffic stop for a traffic violation, it can be assumed that the number of citations/warnings is equal to, and most likely greater than, the total number of traffic enforcement stops.
-Table 2 Note: Accurate statistics were not available for CY2011 and prior.
-Number of CMV Traffic Enforcement stops without an inspection extracted from data maintained by CVED for the ongoing MSP Barrack Truck Initiative (spreadsheets dated 7/05/17 and prior).
-Table 3 (Non-CMV traffic stops) Notes: It is a policy that enforcement personnel do not conduct non-cmv traffic stops during their normal course of duty unless necessary for public safety reasons.
+Since Maryland's policy is to issue either a citation or warning during each traffic stop for a traffic violation, it can be assumed that the number of citations/warnings is at least equal to, and most likely much greater than, the total number of traffic enforcement stops.
+Number of CMV Traffic Enforcement stops without an inspection extracted from data maintained by CVED for the ongoing MSP Barrack Truck Initiative (spreadsheets dated 7/09/18 and prior).
+Notes: It is a policy that enforcement personnel do not conduct non-cmv traffic stops during their normal course of duty unless necessary for public safety reasons.